khofstadter/enhancingaudiodescription.com/_posts/2023-01-04-mysight-york-workshop-day-2.md

 Vicky from MySight York teamed me up with Jane Bateman, a skilled interviewer with in-depth understanding of crafting effective questions, so we could deliver a practical, hands-on workshop together.

-The workshop was planned to take place in the Scenic Stage Theatre of the School of Arts and Creative Technologies Campus East building.
+The workshop took place in the Scenic Stage Theatre of the School of Arts and Creative Technologies in University of York's Campus East.

 After all of us had settled inside the theatre, Vicky ran a brief icebreaker session to help everyone introduce themselves before outlining the agenda for the day.